Cervical Spondylosis Treatment and Its Homeopathic Medicines

 Use a Bluetooth or hands-free earphone to make calls.
 Avoid the habit of holding the telephone or mobile on one shoulder and leaning at it for a long time.

-Use a backpack that distributes weight equally on both the shoulders.
-Avoid lifting heavyweights on the head or back.
-Do not use a heavy purse or briefcase on one shoulder & tilting the spine.
+Use a backpack that distributes weight equally on both shoulders.
+Avoid lifting heavy weights on the head or back.
+Do not use a heavy purse or briefcase on one shoulder & tilt the spine.

 Practice yoga, which may help to relieve and prevent neck pain.
 Do not practice yoga without consulting an expert.